Table of Contents

 Starter files for making custom content for IMVU.
-Fully compatible with Blender 2.8+.
+Fully compatible with all versions of Blender from 2.8+ onwards (2.9+, 3.0+ and newer).

 See below sections for details on each file.